mcorliss7239/corliss-dataviz-portfolio/README.md

 - This repository: https://github.com/mcorliss7239/corliss-dataviz-portfolio

 # About me
 Hi!
-My name is Morgan Corliss and I'm a second year graduate student studying in the Business Intelligence & Data Analytics program at Carnegie Mellon University.
+My name is Morgan Corliss and I'm a second year graduate student in the Business Intelligence & Data Analytics program at Carnegie Mellon University.

 # What I hope to learn
 I chose to take Telling Stories with Data because I want to become a better communicator.
 I had a previous instructor who always talked about how good communicators bring value to data.
-In this class I want to learn visualization dos and don'ts, familiarize myself with different types of diagrams/charts, and come away with the confidence to choose the best visualization for the given my data/information.
+In this class I want to learn visualization dos and don'ts, familiarize myself with different types of diagrams/charts, and come away with the confidence to choose the best visualization for the given data/information.
 Hard work behind the scenes can easily be "lost in translation" when communicated to someone outside the organization.
 I want to bridge the gap so important data maintains its value.

 Following graduation I plan to work for the Army as a Data Scientist.